Scott Co, Iowa USGenWeb Project

 marks tomb of Julian Dubuque.

-In 'A History of the People of Iowas,' pages thirty-six, thirty-seven and
+In 'A History of the People of Iowas,' pages thirty-six,

 sixty-seven, Cyrenus Cole tells us that Dubuque was the most picturesque